InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap protocol

 where $N$ is the total number of devices.
 In essence, the FDR is the probability that if a device passes the TGP then the ROI$_2$ that it identifies has a completely trivial explanation, such as a trivial ABS.
 We estimate the FDR from the TP and FP numbers obtained from a large~--- but finite~--- number of simulated devices.
 As $N\rightarrow \infty$, the ratio ${\mathrm{FP}}/(\mathrm{FP} + \mathrm{TP})$ approaches the FDR.
 For finite $N$, the best that we can do is estimate upper and lower bounds on the FDR.
 We use the Clopper-Pearson confidence interval at the 95\% confidence level to estimate these bounds.

 Our results are shown in \Cref{tab:TGP_FDR}.
 Since we found no false positives, the confidence interval for the FDR is between zero and the upper bound that we list in the rightmost column.
-We find that if a device passes the TGP, there is a $< 8\%$ probability that the ROI$_2$ that it finds does {\rm not} contain a topological phase.
+We find that if a device passes the TGP, there is a $< 8\%$ probability that the ROI$_2$ that it finds does {\rm not} contain a topological phase, provided that the simulated data is drawn from the same probability distribution as the data produced by real devices.
 For the DLG-$\varepsilon$ design, the probability is $< 6\%$.
 We simulated several different disorder levels to investigate whether the TGP is more likely to give false positives when disorder is higher.
 Our results indicate that the TGP is reliable over the entire range $\sc = 0.1$-$ 4 \cdot \scu$, which is the range of charged disorder levels in the measured devices discussed in \Cref{sec:experimental_data}. \footnote{Note that the threshold $G_\mathrm{th}$ depends on the level of disorder in the system and is taken differently at $0.1 \cdot \scu$ charged disorder compared to the other cases.
 See Appendices \ref{sec:thresholds} and \ref{sec:testing_TGP} for details.} Similarly, the differences between the SLG-$\beta$ and DLG-$\varepsilon$ stacks and designs have no effect on the accuracy of the TGP.
 The small dependence of our FDR estimates on disorder level and design that may be seen in \Cref{tab:TGP_FDR} are entirely a consequence of the different numbers of ROI$_2$s that were found at different disorder levels.
 Further details are given in \Cref{sec:TGP_calibration_testing}.
 As we discuss in \Cref{sec:discussion}, the statistical properties of the ROI$_2$s that we find in our simulations agree with the corresponding experimental values, thereby further validating the simulation model used estimate the FDR.
-This analysis addresses open questions regarding the reliability of the TGP~\cite{Akhmerov2022}.
+This analysis addresses open questions regarding the reliability of the TGP~\cite{Akhmerov22}.